arn-the-long-beard/talk-and-seek/README.md

  => Make a new repository for the isomorphism version and rebuild this one just with web browser rendering and redux store persistency

+ => Should also include the hydrate the GMT in the the cookie, because the server use a date.Now in USA and it does make negatives seconds when substract

 * Other guidelines